The Roots Declaration (daily reminder of the "big idea")

-By making a Roots Declaration, we affirm that God has defined us as part of his group (or global movement).
+By making a Roots Declaration, we affirm that God has defined us as part of his campaign team (or global movement).
 No one can take those roots away from us because no one can undo what God did through Abraham.
 The Declaration reminds us how secure our identity is.

 As for waking up grouchy (which a OnePoll study said is true for the average American about 300 days per year!) humans were never designed to be content when we are feeling insecure or insignificant.
 We don't sleep well.
 We don't look forward to a day as it begins.
 And we feel bad about being grouchy, which makes us more grouchy.

-As people in SYNC with Jesus, we are authorized to declare that God's strategy is to use his God-group or God-movement to bless all other groups.
+As people in SYNC with Jesus, we are authorized to declare that God's campaign is designed to heal, bless, and connect the whole world.
+His strategy is to use the campaign team or God-movement to bless all other groups.
 So if you are in SYNC, go ahead and use your authority.
 Shape your world.
 Make your day by repeating whichever version of the Declaration works best for you.
 (If you aren't sure what "in SYNC" means, check out "SYNC me!")

 2. Can I honestly make this declaration if I'm not totally convinced that Abraham even existed, much less that God made any such promise to him?

 Not really, but you can live this day experimentally if you are so inclined.
 Suppose it's true.
-Suppose God is using the "Abraham Strategy," working through his own sub-group of humans and directing that sub-group to bless all humans?
-Imagine how your day would be different if you saw yourself as part of that sub-group.
+Suppose God is using the "Abraham Strategy," working through his own team of humans and directing that team to bless all humans?
+Imagine how your day would be different if you saw yourself as part of that campaign team.
 Then, as far as you are willing, live your day from that perspective and see what happens.